OneAndonlyFinbar/DBM-OAuth2/README.md

 12. CD Into your bots directory and run `npm i sync-mysql`
 13. Go into your SQL server and run [this SQL command](https://github.com/OneAndonlyFinbar/dbm-oauth2/blob/main/createDatabase.sql) in your database
 14. Restart web server.
 Restart sql server.
 Reload actions and or DBM.
 Start bot.

+From this point the mod will be functional.
+However, you should take an extra step to secure your users data by changing the database user password.